-Well all the guide books, blogs, reviews and word of mouth echo the same thing really – ‘when in Mauritius, Flic en Flac is the beach of choice’, it’s on the west coast and rated as one of the best beaches in Mauritius and a must on your list of places to go whilst on the island.
+Well all the guide books, blogs, reviews and word of mouth echo the same thing really – ‘when in Mauritius, Flic en Flac beach is the beach of choice’, it’s on the west coast and rated as one of the best beaches in Mauritius and a must on your list of places to go whilst on the island.

-The more a place is ‘hyped up’ the more prepared I am for disappointment; Flic en Flac didn’t disappoint me though, it surprised me – it was so much more than just a pretty beach.
+Don’t get me wrong, Mauritius has some amazing beaches, but the more a place is ‘hyped up’ the more prepared I am for disappointment; Flic en Flac didn’t disappoint me though, it surprised me – it was so much more than just a pretty beach.

 Flic en Flac was the first beach I visited away from my hotel and it wasn’t what I was expecting.